kaneuffe/RTP-microhack/README.md

 ```
 ### Submit the first Slurm namd job

-Once you downloaded the namd container we need to modify the jobs submission script namd-sjobs.sh, modifying the total number of CPU cores, number olf compute nodes and the path to the singularity container.
+Once you downloaded the namd container we need to modify the jobs submission script namd-sjobs.sh, modifying the total number of CPU cores, number of compute nodes, working directory, and the path to the singularity container.
-Please change line 5, line 6 and line 28 setting the number of nodes to 1, number of ntasks to 120 and the path of the namd container to /shared/home/TEAM_USERNAME/namd/namd-2.14.sif.
+Please change:
+- line 5 (number of **nodes**) to `1`,
+- line 6 (number of **ntasks**) to `120`,
+- line 17 (**WORKDIR**) to the correct user home: `/shared/home/TEAM_USERNAME/namd...`
+- end of line 28: (the path of the namd container) to `/shared/home/TEAM_USERNAME/namd/namd-2.14.sif`.

 ```Shell-script
 #!/bin/bash